Columvi

 For more information about using Columvi, see the package leaflet or contact your doctor or pharmacist.

-The most common side effects with Columvi (which may affect 2 or more out of 10 people) include cytokine release syndrome, neutropenia (low levels of neutrophils, a type of white blood cell), anaemia (low levels of red blood cells), thrombocytopenia (low levels of blood platelets) and rash.
+For the full list of side effects and restrictions with Columvi, see the package leaflet.
+The most common side effects with Columvi used alone (which may affect more than 1 in 10 people) include CRS, neutropenia (low levels of neutrophils, a type of white blood cell), anaemia (low levels of red blood cells), thrombocytopenia (low levels of blood platelets) and rash.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Columvi have also been included in the summary of product characteristics and the package leaflet.